sophieclaire/EindProject/PROCESS.md

 ## Day 12

 I also rewrote my barchart file to have it update and not delete and redraw.
 It has nice transitions now!

+## Day 13

+I fixed the hover of my datamap which was hovering too high above.
+The problem was that the div of the map had an absolute position and so the hoverinfo was taking a fixed position relative to the main page.
+When I changed the map's div to relative, the hover pop up worked fine.
+I also removed a bug that a pie chart appeared hen clicking on a country that had no data for that year but did have data for another year.